david-mears/frybot/README.md

 > try_out
 ```

-To add more synonyms for 'say':
+To add more synonyms for 'say' or more adverbs:

-1) append to say_synonyms.txt.
+1) append to say_synonyms.txt or adverbs.txt.
 2) run `ruby remove_duplicate_lines.rb`

+twitter.rb posts to Twitter.

-The cronjob I use to run it every five hours on my laptop was:
+The cronjob I use to run twitter.rb every five hours on my laptop was:

 ```
 0 */5 * * * cd ~/projects/[repo] && ruby twitter.rb